fbef0102/Game-Private_Plugin/Plugin_插件/Items_物品/l4d2_replace_gun_item/readme.md

 * <details><summary>How does it work?</summary>

-	* Detect all weapons and items on round start and replace or remove
+	* Detect all weapons/items/melees on round start and replace with other guns/items/melees or just remove
 	* Modify ```data/l4d2_replace_gun_item.cfg```
-		* replace big guns with other guns
+		* Replace big guns with other guns
-		* replace items with other items
+		* Replace items with other items
+		* Replace melees with other guns
 </details>

 * Require | 必要安裝